mackwill/tap-dat-beer-app/README.md

 Tap Dat Beer App is a tool designed too enhance the craft beer drinking experience for both experienced drinkers and newcomers.

-The functinoality of Tap Dat allows for a user to pull out their phone, open up our scanner and can a beer.
-If the beer is in our database (and the model for that beer has been trained), a page will be automatically be brought up that shows details about the beer as well as its overall ranking and other user reviews.
+Tap Dat allows for a user to pull out their phone, open up our scanner (that uses machine learning) and scan a beer.
+If the beer is in our database (and the model for that beer has been trained), a page will automatically be brought up that shows details about the beer as well as its overall ranking and other user reviews.
 Registered users of our site can:

 - Leave a review for a beer (and go back to edit or delete it later)